ZounMedia/jquery-basics/README.md

 ```

 This code adds a click event handler to elements with class "clickable" using the click() method.
 When any element with this class is clicked, it shows an alert.

+## AJAX Overview

+jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, and animation much simpler with an easy-to-use API that works across a multitude of browsers.

+---